-If you celebrate a “Student of the Week” each week, it is a great way to make each child in your class feel extra-special.
+Do you celebrate a “Student of the Week” each week?
+It is a great way to make each child in your class feel extra-special while also encouraging kids to share what makes them unique.
 Starting off the celebrations early can set the tone for the rest of the school year.
 It not only makes children feel incredibly special, it gives them something to look forward to all year long.

 Student of the Week Celebration Ideas